DrakirL/DrakirL.github.io/p10/class/rogue.md

 ## Rogue Class Features
 These are the core features granted for the Rogue Class.

-### Level 1: Opportunist/Multitasking?
-More ways to get Advantage?
-More actions?
 ### Level 1: Sneak Attack!
-If you hit a creature with a Weapon Attack and you have advantage on the roll, you add a number of d6 equal to your Level to the weapon damage dealt.
+If you hit a creature with a Weapon Attack and you have advantage on the roll, you add a number of d6 equal to your Level to the weapon damage dealt. <br>
+After you've dealt this extra damage, you can't do so again until you regain your Actions.
+### Level 1: Opportunist
+You gain Advantage on a Weapon Attack you make against a creature in the following situations:
+ + If the Attack is a Sudden Strike.
+ + If the target creature is downed or ???
+(DETAILS?)
+ + If you have an allied creature within 5 feet of the target creature on the opposite side from where you are attacking it.
 ### Level 1: Rogue Subclass
 You choose a Rogue Subclass and gain its Level 1 Features.